tsatn/sp24-cse110-lab4/expose/javascript/part2.md

     '3' - undefined
         Output: NaN

-        Explanation: The - operator attempts to convert both operands into numbers.
-While '3' can be converted to 3, undefined converts to NaN.
-Subtracting undefined from anything results in Not a Number (NaN).
+        Explanation: Subtracting undefined from any number, including when it's derived from a string, results in NaN (Not a Number), since undefined can't be converted to a valid number.